iOS 10.3.2 continues to reign as the most up-to-date version of iOS 10 but it’ll be replaced by a new version of iOS 10 in the near future.

 - Get your login information handy.
 Make sure you have the device’s passcode, Apple ID, and your important logins ready on release day.
 The update might log you out of various apps and services.

-If you failed to download iOS 10.3 and you plan to skip Apple’s iOS 10.3.1 update, make sure you know what you’re getting into before you download the iOS 10.3.2 update on your phone.
+If you failed to download iOS 10.3 or iOS 10.3.1 and you plan to skip Apple’s iOS 10.3.2 update, make sure you know what you’re getting into before you download the iOS 10.3.3 update on your phone.

-If you skipped iOS 10.3 and don’t have plans to download iOS 10.3.1 know that you’ll get the changes from those updates baked into your iOS 10.3.2 update.
-(Note: You’ll also get the features and fixes from any other iOS updates you missed.)
+If you skipped iOS 10.3/iOS 10.3.1 and currently don’t have plans to download iOS 10.3.2, you’ll get the changes from those updates baked into your iOS 10.3.3 update.
+You’ll also get the features and fixes from any other iOS updates you missed along the way.

-If you plan on downloading iOS 10.3.2, you’ll want to get familiar with these changes ahead of the iOS 10.3.2 release.
+If you plan on downloading iOS 10.3.3, and you’ve skipped several updates, make sure you get familiar with their changes ahead of the update’s release.

-If you choose to install iOS 10.3.2 on release day there’s a chance you’ll run into an issue during or after the installation process finishes up.
-If you do run into an iOS 10.3.2 problem on your phone, there’s no need to panic.
+If you choose to install iOS 10.3.3 on release day there’s a chance you’ll run into an issue during or after the installation process finishes up.

-Sometimes, it can take a couple of days for an update to settle in.
+Sometimes it can take a couple of days for an update to settle in.
 If you notice weird battery life on release day, give it a day or two to even out.
-If problems persist after two days with iOS 10.3.2, or if the issues are serious, you’ll want to take action.
+If problems persist after two days with iOS 10.3.3, or if the issues are serious, you’ll want to take action.

 There are tons of resources out there but our list of fixes for common iOS 10 problems is a great place to start.

 If you don’t consider yourself an expert, you’ll want to bookmark those fixes so you’re ready to tackle problems as soon as they popup.